dhaejohn17/url-shortener/DECISIONS.md

 ## 1. Process Management: Docker Compose over PM2 or systemd

 ### What I considered

-- **PM2** — the most common choice for Node.js apps.
-Easy to set up, has `pm2 startup` for reboot persistence, and integrates with the host's process tree directly.
+- **PM2** — a popular process manager for Node.js apps with built-in restart and startup features
-- **systemd** — the Linux-native option.
-Robust, zero overhead, and every modern distro ships it.
-Requires writing a unit file and managing the app as a host process.
+- **systemd** — the Linux-native option, robust and available on every modern distro
-- **Docker Compose** — containers for both the app and Nginx, with `restart: always` providing auto-restart and reboot resilience.
+- **Docker Compose** — containers for both the app and Nginx, with `restart: always` for auto-restart and reboot resilience.
+It also supports `restart: unless-stopped` but `restart: always` was chosen since it ensures the app comes back up even after a full VM reboot, which is a requirement for this exam.

 ### What I chose
 **Docker Compose**

 ### Why

-Docker Compose solves more than just process management — it solves the entire deployment environment.
-By containerising both Next.js and Nginx together:

-- The app runs identically on any Linux VM regardless of what's installed on the host (no Node version conflicts, no global npm packages)
-- Nginx and Next.js are wired together via Docker's internal DNS (`nextjs:3000`) without exposing the app port to the outside
-- The named volume for SQLite is declared in the same file as everything else, making the whole setup self-documenting
-- `restart: always` handles both crash recovery and reboot resilience in one line

-PM2 would've been simpler for just the Node process, but then I'd still need to separately manage Nginx on the host and worry about the host's Node version.
-Systemd is excellent but requires more manual configuration and doesn't help with Nginx or environment isolation.
+I chose Docker because I am already familiar with containers and how they work.
+For me it is much cleaner compared to systemd and PM2 — everything is defined in one `docker-compose.yml` file, including the app, Nginx, and the database volume.
+I have more hands-on experience with Docker compared to the other two options, which made it easier to set up, debug, and explain.

 ---

-## 2. Database: better-sqlite3 over Prisma with SQLite
+## 2. Reverse Proxy: Nginx over Caddy

 ### What I considered

-- **Prisma with SQLite** — an ORM with a schema file, type-safe client, and migration tooling.
-Great for larger projects where you want schema versioning and abstract queries.
-- **better-sqlite3** — a low-level synchronous SQLite binding.
-Direct SQL, zero abstraction, very fast.
+- **Caddy** — a modern reverse proxy with automatic HTTPS and a simpler config syntax --> I actually just googled this one, but as far as I know, this one works the same as Nginx, I dont just know yet if it's lighter than Nginx.
+But I sticked to Nginx since Nginx is more popular to use and have wider documentation.
+- **Nginx** — a popular reverse proxy that is widely used in production environments

 ### What I chose

-**better-sqlite3**
+**Nginx**

 ### Why

-This app has two tables at most and four SQL statements total.
-Pulling in Prisma (which adds a code-generation step, a schema file, a migrations folder, and a ~200ms startup time to generate the client) would be significant over-engineering for a URL shortener.

-`better-sqlite3`'s synchronous API is actually an advantage in Next.js Server Components and API routes — no need to `await` every query, and there's no risk of concurrent write errors since SQLite handles that at the file level with WAL mode enabled.

-If this app were to grow into something with complex relations and team members unfamiliar with SQL, Prisma would become the right choice.
+I chose Nginx because I already have experience with how reverse proxies work, particularly from using Apache before.
+Nginx and Apache share similar concepts — virtual hosts, proxying, and header management — so the transition was straightforward.
+I was confident I could configure it correctly and explain it, which was important given the exam requirement of understanding everything submitted.

 ---

-## 3. Next.js Build Mode: standalone output over a regular build
+## 3. Database Library: better-sqlite3 over Prisma

 ### What I considered

-- **Standard build (`next build`)** — outputs to `.next/`, but requires the full `node_modules` to be present at runtime.
-In Docker this means either copying all of `node_modules` into the final image or running `npm install` at runtime — both result in very large images (~800MB+).
-- **Standalone output (`output: 'standalone'`)** — Next.js traces exactly which files are needed and copies them into `.next/standalone`, producing a self-contained `server.js` that needs no `node_modules` at all.
+- **Prisma with SQLite** — an ORM with a schema file, type-safe client, and migration tooling.
+Good for larger projects with complex relations
+- **better-sqlite3** — a lightweight, synchronous SQLite binding with direct SQL queries.

 ### What I chose

-**Standalone output**
+**better-sqlite3**

 ### Why

-The Dockerfile uses a multi-stage build: install deps → build → copy only the standalone output into the final runner image.
-This drops the final image size from ~800MB to ~200MB.
-A smaller image means:

-- Faster deploys (less to push/pull)
-- Smaller attack surface
-- Less disk usage on the VM

-The standalone output is the officially recommended approach for containerised Next.js deployments and pairs naturally with the multi-stage Dockerfile pattern.
+I chose better-sqlite3 because I wanted to be familiar with what I was using and be able to explain it clearly.
+Prisma adds a lot of abstraction — schema files, migrations, generated clients — which can be harder to explain if you are not deeply familiar with it.
+With better-sqlite3, the SQL queries are written directly and are easy to read and understand.
+For a small project like this URL shortener with only one table, better-sqlite3 was the right fit.